At a glance: Send your app's rich in-app events from AppsFlyer to Meta ads.

 - Period (.)

 - Non-Latin (English) character sets: As of January 12, 2020, Meta rejects Chinese characters.
-AppsFlyer has not tested other character sets and you should use these only after verifying with Meta if they support these character sets in postbacks.
+AppsFlyer has not tested other character sets, and you should use them only after verifying with Meta if they support them in postbacks.

 - Event names are case-sensitive.
 To avoid discrepancies, make sure you use the correct case in the event names for all media sources and app versions.